Free S&H For Orders Over $30

 Turmeric, Stress & Learning

-Chronic stress is known to influence learning and memory by affecting inflammatory pathways, cortisol levels, and neuronal communication.
-Because curcumin has been studied for its potential interaction with these pathways, several studies investigate how turmeric may influence cognitive performance under stress-related conditions.
+Chronic stress is known to influence learning and memory by affecting inflammatory pathways, cortisol rhythms, and neuronal communication.
+Because curcumin has been studied for its interaction with these pathways, several researchers investigate how turmeric may relate to cognitive performance under stress-related conditions.

 Related article: